quii/learn-go-with-tests/working-without-mocks.md

 This approach lets us have tests that cut across broad parts of our system, letting us write more **meaningful** tests about the use cases we'd be discussing at stand-up whilst still executing exceptionally quickly.

+#### Fakes bring more of the benefits of encapsulation

+In the example above, the tests were not concerned with how the dependencies behaved beyond verifying their end state.
+We created the fake versions of the dependencies and injected them into the part of the system we're testing.

+With mocks/stubs, we'd have to set up each dependency to handle certain scenarios, return certain data, etc. This brings behaviour and implementation detail into your tests, weakening the benefits of encapsulation.

+We model dependencies behind interfaces so that, as clients, _we don't have to care how it works_, but with a "mockist" approach, _we do have to care **in every test**_.

 #### The maintenance costs of fakes

 Fakes are costlier than other test doubles, at least in terms of code written; they must carry state and simulate the behaviour of whatever they're faking.
 Any discrepancies in behaviour between your fake and the real thing **carry a risk** that your tests aren't in line with reality.
 This leads to the scenario where you have passing tests but broken software.